0hazem/dockerdemo/README.md

 Alternatively Docker Compose can be used to manage the containers instead of Kubernetes.
 In that case use the included docker-compose.yml file and the following commands:
 ```
 #Store your environment variables in a .drkiq.env file
+# OR
+#Put them directly in the docker-compose.yml

 # Create Volumes for postgreSql and Redis
 $ docker volume create --name drkiq-postgres